Peery Sloan

 Who has the right to exist in public spaces?
-Taking cues from pigeons, we practiced deliberate lingering in commercial spaces without consuming.
+Taking cues from pigeons, we practiced deliberate lingering in commercial spaces without consumption.

 What happens when we create a space from earth itself?
 Do natural materials invite us to linger differently?